dhkdn9192/data_engineer_career/interview/top_bigdata_questions/hadoop_mapreduce_interview_questions_in_2020.md

 a process of copying the data from memory buffer to disc when the content of the buffer reaches a certain threshold size

+---
+### 7. What is a distributed cache in MapReduce Framework?
+Distributed Cache is a facility provided by the MapReduce framework to cache files needed by applications.
+Once you have cached a file for your job, Hadoop framework will make it available on each and every data nodes where you map/reduce tasks are running.
+Therefore, one can access the cache file as a local file in your Mapper or Reducer job.

+---
+### 8. What is a combiner and where you should use it?
+Combiner is like a mini reducer function that allow us to perform a local aggregation of map output before it is transferred to reducer phase.
+Basically, it is used to optimize the network bandwidth usage during a MapReduce task by cutting down the amount of data that is transferred from a mapper to the reducer.

+---
+### 9. Why the output of map tasks are stored (spilled ) into local disc and not in HDFS?
+The outputs of map task are the intermediate key-value pairs which is then processed by reducer to produce the final aggregated result.
+<b>Once a MapReduce job is completed, there is no need of the intermediate output produced by map tasks</b>.
+Therefore, storing these intermediate output into HDFS and replicate it will create unnecessary overhead.

+---
+### 10. What happens when the node running the map task fails before the map output has been sent to the reducer?
+In this case, <b>map task will be assigned a new node</b> and whole task will be <b>run again</b> to re-create the map output.

+---
+### 11. What is the role of a MapReduce Partitioner?
+A partitioner divides the intermediate key-value pairs produced by map tasks into partition.
+<b>The total number of partition is equal to the number of reducers</b>
+where each partition is processed by the corresponding reducer.
+The partitioning is done using the hash function based on a single key or group of keys.
+The default partitioner available in Hadoop is ```HashPartitioner```.

+---
+### 12. How can we assure that the values regarding a particular key goes to the same reducer?
+<b>By using a partitioner</b> we can control that a particular key – value goes to the same reducer for processing.

+---
+### 17. What are the various configuration parameters required to run a MapReduce job?
+- Job's input locations in the distributed file system
+- Job's output location in the distributed file system
+- Input format of data (default: String)
+- Output format of data
+- Class containing the map function
+- Class containing the reduce function
+- JAR file containing the mapper, reducer and driver classes

+---
+### 20. What is a map side join?
+Map side join is a process where <b>two data sets are joined by the mapper</b>.

+---
+### 21. What are the advantages of using map side join in MapReduce?
+- Map-side join helps in minimizing the cost that is incurred for <b>sorting and merging in the shuffle and reduce stages</b>.
+- Map-side join also helps in improving the performance of the task by <b>decreasing the time to finish the task</b>.

+---
+### 24. Is it legal to set the number of reducer task to zero?
+Where the output will be stored in this case?
+Yes, It is legal to set the number of reduce-tasks to zero if there is no need for a reducer.
+In this case the outputs of the map task is directly stored into the HDFS which is specified in the setOutputPath(Path).

+---
+### 27. How will you submit extra files or data ( like jars, static files, etc. ) for a MapReduce job during runtime?
+The <b>distributed cache</b> is used to distribute large read-only files that are needed by map/reduce jobs to the cluster.
+The framework will copy the necessary files from a URL on to the slave node before any tasks for the job are executed on that node.
+The files are only copied once per job and so should not be modified by the application.

+---
+### 29. How do reducers communicate with each other?
+This is a tricky question.
+The "MapReduce" programming model does not allow "reducers" to communicate with each other.
+"Reducers" run in isolation.

+---
+### 30. Define Speculative Execution
+If a node appears to be executing a task slower than expected, the master node can redundantly execute another instance of the same task on another node.
+Then, the task which finishes first will be accepted whereas other tasks will be killed.
+This process is called <b>speculative execution</b>.

 ## Reference